MicrosoftDocs/learn/learn-pr/azure/defender-iot-plan-deployment/includes/2-describe-process-to-deploy.md

 ### OT site deployment planning

-You and your architecture team (such as the network architect and OT engineers) should prepare to deploy Defender for IoT for OT monitoring across your organization.
+You and your architecture team (such as the network architect and OT engineers) should prepare to deploy Defender for IoT across your organization.
 Recall that you're planning to deploy sensors across many distinct types of locations globally, including offices and distinct manufacturing systems.
 Planning includes thinking about:

 - **Sites and zones**: How can you segment the networks you want to monitor using sites and zones representing locations in your auto manufacturing organization's global locations?
 - **Sensor management**: Does it make the most sense for you to manage your sensors as cloud-connected sensors, air-gapped locally managed sensors, or as a hybrid system?
 The example in this learn module assumes a cloud-connected sensor system.
 In a cloud-connected system, think about the connection methods you need (such as a direct connection or via a proxy).